 On November 30, 2017, a fifth woman — 41-year-old U.S. Army veteran Stephanie Kemplin — told CNN that Franken had groped her during a USO tour in December 2003, when Kemplin was deployed in Kuwait.
 “When he put his arm around me, he groped my right breast,” Kemplin said in an interview.
 “He kept his hand all the way over on my breast.
 I’ve never had a man put their arm around me and then cup my breast.
 So he was holding my breast on the side.”

-Also on November 30, a sixth woman came forward and stated that Franken had attempted to give her a “wet, open-mouthed kiss” at a live taping of his Air America program in 2006.
+Also on November 30, a sixth woman — an unnamed elected official in New England — came forward and stated that Franken had attempted to give her a “wet, open-mouthed kiss” at a live taping of his Air America program in 2006.

 On January 2, 2018, Franken formally resigned from the Senate by issuing an official letter of resignation to Minnesota Governor Mark Dayton.
 Said the letter: “I write to resign my seat as a United States Senator for the State of Minnesota effective at 1 pm Eastern Standard Time on January 2, 2018.
 Serving the State of Minnesota in the U.S. Senate has been a privilege and an honor.
 I am grateful to Minnesotans for giving me the chance to serve our state and our nation, and I am proud to have worked on their behalf.”